peethree/machine-learning/README.md

 # mindhunter
-python scripts that train a variety of scikit learning models on a dataset of murder records
+python scripts that train a variety of scikit learning models on a dataset of murder records, not too much thought went into picking the algorithms I chose.
+Some model compute faster than others but I have yet to measure and compare their performance.

 #